ThabetIbrahim/hubstaff-dot-net/README.md

 ```
 ### Run tests
-To run the tests, first using terminal navigate to hubstaff api directory.
+To run the tests, first navigate to hubstaff api directory in your terminal.
 Then run
 ```C#
 dotnet test